PRP Facial Rejuvenation

 What happens during a facial rejuvenation treatment with PRP?

 The practitioner will assess the degree of skin aging, perform a simple skin analysis, and recommend a sensible treatment with a reasonable outcome.
 After your skin is cleansed and prepared, local anesthetic cream is applied and nerve blocks may also be given.
 Blood is then taken from your arm and processed.
-For treating the entire face, PRP is injected via a syringe and applied to the skin with a dermaroller.
+For treating the entire face, PRP is applied to the skin with a dermaroller.
 For treating specific areas such as around the eyes and laugh lines, PRP is carefully injected to the target area.
+Both treatments can be done in one session.

 Is the procedure painful?